MILMEGA: History

-In February 2012, MILMEGA was purchased by Teseq Holding AG..
+In February 2012, MILMEGA was purchased by Teseq Holding AG.

 In April 2012, MILMEGA received the Queen's Awards for Enterprise for their 80 MHz to 1 GHz range of amplifier.

-In January 2014, the Teseq Group was purchased by AMETEK Inc..
+In January 2014, the Teseq Group was purchased by AMETEK Inc.

+In June 2023, MILMEGA moved the Daish Way in Newport under AMETEK CTS as a manufacturing facility.

 Today, MILMEGA's workforce consists of 35 design and production staff.